MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 > - [!INCLUDE [cc-preview-features-definition](../../includes/cc-preview-features-definition.md)]
 >

 [Microsoft OneLake](/fabric/onelake/onelake-overview), a data lake built into Fabric, helps eliminate data silos.
 Combine data from your applications and devices—web sites, mobile apps, sensors, and signals from your warehouse and factories—with data from your business processes in Dynamics 365—sales, cases, inventory, and orders—to predict potential delays or shortages that affect keeping your promises to customers.
 Dataverse creates shortcuts to OneLake, which enables you to work with data without making multiple copies.

 Dataverse also generates an enterprise-ready [Synapse lakehouse and SQL endpoint](/fabric/data-engineering/lakehouse-overview) and a Power BI dataset for your Power Apps and Dynamics 365 data.
 This makes it easier for Data analysts, Data engineers, and Database admins to combine business data with data already present in OneLake using Spark, Python, or SQL.
 As data gets updated, changes are reflected in lakehouse automatically.

 Low-code makers can build apps and automations to orchestrate business processes and react to insights found in Fabric.
 By adding those insights back to Dataverse as virtual tables connected to OneLake, makers can build low-code apps with Power Apps, Power Pages, or Power Automate using the design tools already available.
 Using connectors to over 1,000 apps, makers can create business processes that span Dynamics 365 as well as many other enterprise applications.

+Watch this video to learn about accessing Dataverse data in Fabric:
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1dP9v]

 ## Prerequisites

 A Power BI premium license or Fabric capacity.

 If you don’t have Power BI premium license or Fabric capacity, you can sign up for a Free Fabric trial capacity.
 More information: [Fabric (preview) trial](/fabric/get-started/fabric-trial)